ki-preclinical-imaging-and-testing/science_data_kit/docs/tasks.md

 [ ] 11a.
 Enhance the GraphRAG implementation
     - [ ] Improve schema extraction for better query generation
     - [ ] Add comprehensive documentation for GraphRAG usage
-    - [ ] Implement advanced context-aware responses
+    - [ ] Enhance context-aware responses based on graph data

 [ ] 12.
 Enhance data visualization
     - [ ] Implement more interactive visualizations for data exploration